 Embassy Suites is one of three all-suite brands in the Hilton portfolio.
 The Hilton website describes Embassy Suites as having “a relaxed, upscale environment” and that is exactly the vibe I got from this hotel.

 All of the suites open into an atrium, which I think is common for Embassy Suites hotels.
 This hotel had 17 floors, so if you aren’t a big fan of heights, I’d suggest opting for a room on a lower floor!

-You can select your exact room before you check-in with the Hilton app (I walk you through the process in this post).
+You can select your exact room before you check-in with the Hilton app (I walk you through the Hilton online check-in process in this post).

-There were plenty of healthy options and stuff that kids will love.
+There was plenty of healthy options and stuff that kids will love.
 I waited in a short line for a made-to-order omelet and was glad I did – it was amazing!

 Instead, there was basically an open bar where a bartender would make you whatever you’d like, on the house.
 I’m not much of a drinker but I did enjoy a few fun mixed drinks that I would never normally have!